Manufahi Municipality

 Manufahi (Município Manufahi, Munisípiu Manufahi) is one of the municipalities of Timor-Leste.
 It has a population of 53,691 (2015 census) and an area of 1,323 km^{2}.
 The capital of the municipality is Same.

 Toponymy

-The municipality's current name, Manufahi, is said to be derived from Maun Fahe, the Tetum language expression for 'divided brothers'.
+The municipality's current name, Manufahi, is said to be derived from Maun Fahe, the Tetun language expression for 'divided brothers'.
 According to legend, there was a fight between two related tribes, or a group of siblings.
 Eventually, the protagonists agreed to subject themselves to a single ruler.

 During the Portuguese colonial era, the then district bore the name of its main town, Same.
 The present name was adopted on the basis of the divided brothers legend.
-However, it was misspelled, and the Tetum language meaning of the misspelled name is 'pig chicken'.
+However, it was misspelled, and the Tetun language meaning of the misspelled name is 'pig chicken'.

 Efforts are being made to correct the name.
 However, there is another legend that in the suco of Daisula a rooster once flew down from a mountain, landed on the back of a pig, and then travelled with the pig to many places before returning home.